-There purpose is to enable faculty researchers from other U.S. colleges and universities to use the extensive resources of the Latin American Collection in the University of Florida Libraries, thereby enhancing its value as a national resource.
+Their purpose is to enable faculty researchers from other U.S. colleges and universities to use the extensive resources of the Latin American and Caribbean Collection in the University of Florida Libraries (www.uflib.ufl.edu/lac), thereby enhancing its value as a national resource.
 The grants are funded by a Title VI National Resource Center grant from the U.S. Department of Education.

 Applicants must be US citizens or permanent residents.

-We will be accepting applications for Library Travel Grants for Spring & Summer, 2014 until March 20, 2014 ; all travel must be completed by July 30, 2014.
+We will be accepting applications for Library Travel Grants for Spring & Summer 2015 until February 16, 2015.
+All travel must be completed by July 30, 2015.

 The UF Libraries Latin American Collection

 The UF Libraries’ Latin American and Caribbean Collection (LACC) is one of the leading research collections its kind.
 It consists of over 500,000 volumes, and includes all disciplines, although literature, the humanities, and the social sciences are best represented.
 Interdisciplinary strengths include, but are not limited to, tropical conservation and development, gender issues, and religion in the Americas.
 All geographic regions are well-represented, with the Caribbean, circum-Caribbean, and Brazil having the deepest holdings of published material.

 UF also holds valuable collections of primary sources on Caribbean History, including archives and manuscripts related to agriculture, labor, empire and revolution in the region.
 For links to descriptions and finding aids, please see http://guides.uflib.ufl.edu/prf.php?account_id=26007.
 A relatively small part of these materials has been included in the Digital Library of the Caribbean (www.dloc.com), which scholars may want to consult before visiting Gainesville.
 There are also some 50,000 reels of microfilm in the LACC (including scarce historical newspapers) and these are described at http://guides.uflib.ufl.edu/laccmicrofilm.